linsomniac/uplaybook/README.md

-# uPlaybook2
+# uPlaybook

 A Python-like declarative IT automation tool.

 **Note**: This is an early work in progress.
 See "State" below.

-uPlaybook2 takes ideas from Ansible and Cookiecutter and gives it a Python syntax rather than YAML.
+uPlaybook takes ideas from Ansible and Cookiecutter and gives it a Python syntax rather than YAML.
 The desired state of the system is specified via this "playbook" and associated templates and data.
 You can then run this playbook, providing additional arguments for this run.